• Skip to primary navigation

 Jump to Recipe Print Recipe

-This dish is typically served with a sunny side up egg for two reasons.
-First, it looks better with a sunny side up egg than with an over easy or over medium egg.
+This dish is typically served with a sunny-side up egg for two reasons.
+First, it looks better with a sunny side up egg than with an over-easy or over-medium egg.
 Second, the runny yolk mixes with everything else to create a wonderful taste and texture.
-That just wouldn't happen with any other type of egg.
+That just wouldn't happen with an over-medium egg.
 But, if you are like my wife and can't stand looking at an egg yolk staring back at you, flip it over.
 I won't tell.

 Huevos rancheros.